aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 #### Which JdbcSink?

-At the moment of publishing this example (August 2025) there are two different DataStream API JdbcSink implementations, available with the `org.apache.flink:flink-connector-jdbc:3.3.0-1.20` dependency.
+At the moment of publishing this example (August 2025) there are two different DataStream API JdbcSink implementations, available with the version `3.3.0-1.20` of the JDBC connector.

 1. The new `org.apache.flink.connector.jdbc.core.datastream.sink.JdbcSink` which uses the Sink API V2 and is initialized using a builder: `JdbcSink.<StockPrice>builder()..build()`
-2. The legacy `org.apache.flink.connector.jdbc.JdbcSink` which uses the legacy `SinkFunction` API now deprecated.
+2. The legacy `org.apache.flink.connector.jdbc.JdbcSink` which uses the legacy `SinkFunction` API, now deprecated.
    The legacy sink is initialized with the syntax `JdbcSink.sink(...)`

 This example uses the new sink.